proddata/crate/docs/sql/statements/alter-table.rst

 ===========

 ``ALTER TABLE`` can be used to modify an existing table definition.
-It provides options to add columns, modify constraints, enabling or disabling table parameters and allows to execute a shard reroute allocation.
+It provides options to add columns, modify constraints, enabling or disabling table parameters and allows to execute a shard  :ref:`reroute allocation
+<alter_table_reroute>`.

 Use the ``BLOB`` keyword in order to alter a blob table (see :ref:`blob_support`).
 Blob tables cannot have custom columns which means that